 - Area rug

 - Upholstered Furniture

-- No couches, futons, overstuffed chairs, bean bags, chairs with cushions or padding, etc
+- Couches, futons, overstuffed chairs, bean bags, chairs with cushions or padding, etc.

 - Television or computer monitor bigger than 27 inches